kelbyludwig/kel.bz/content/post/netfilter.md

 # Writing and Building A Kernel Module

-To begin, we start with a very basic "Hello, world!" kernel module.
+To begin, we start with a basic "Hello, world!" kernel module.

 ```
 #Filename: Makefile